Skip to main content

 It's telling that the film's denouement is also limited exclusively to their final interaction.
 We never find out what happens to either character after this little road trip.
 The film never forces the audience to wrestle with whether Lamb "gets what he deserves," whatever that is, because the consequences are never shown onscreen.
 Same with Tommie and her potential emotional fallout.
 However the world does or doesn't respond to this ordeal, we don't get to see it.
 Our response to this is confined strictly to how it affects these two characters.

-Open-ended conclusions like this are very common in films that dwell outside the mainstream, but here, it might also just be Partridge and company admitting that we really don’t know what happens to Lamb and Tommie any more than we know how to bridge society’s loneliness gap.
+Open-ended conclusions like this are very common in films outside the mainstream.
+But here, it might also just be Partridge and company admitting that we really don’t know what happens to Lamb and Tommie any more than we know how to bridge society’s loneliness gap.

 Whyyyyyyyyyyy

 I think one of the reasons why I respond so much to Lamb is that you can’t watch movies like this ironically because it just demands so much vulnerability from the audience.
-You might hate what this movie is doing, but you can’t catch it on its lie because the movie isn't hiding anything, and I imagine that must be part of the reason why the film is so frustrating, perhaps even more than the controversy at its center.
+You might hate what this movie is doing, but you can’t catch it on its lie because the movie isn't hiding anything.

 This isn't a slight against media like Breaking Bad or Joker, but this pushback is one of the reasons why movies like Lamb feel more interesting to me than those seen in other “boundary-pushing” media.
-They reveal something about what kinds of moral dilemmas we find palatable and which actually push some buttons.
+They reveal something about what kinds of moral dilemmas we find palatable and which actually raise questions.
 It takes a certain kind of boldness to make bids for emotional connection in a world that just expects people to keep to themselves.

 It Chapter 2 (2019)